 A Risk Register is maintained throughout the risk management process to track relevant risk data and provides ongoing monitoring and control of identified risks and issues.

 A corollary process for the identification, tracking, and mitigation of issues is employed as well.
-The BZ issue management methodology consists of the following primary process steps, which are repeated for each new issue:
+The BZ issue management methodology as outlined in Figure 5 consists of the following primary process steps, which are repeated for each new issue:

 Issue Identification